NcUltimate/the-coding-zone/problem-2017-06/README.md

 1. You may assume that no position on the grid will contain multiple objects.
 Each position will either be empty, contain a single deflector, or contain the target.
 2. You may assume all the positional coordinates are within the boundaries of the grid specified by the first line.

+# Submitting Solutions

 Please drop solutions into the [solutions directory](https://git.enova.com/fun/the-coding-zone/tree/master/problem-2017-06/solutions) in the form of a PR.
+Alternatively you can send your solution directly to the [organizers](mailto:zsyed@enova.com,cgavrilescu@enova.com).